The best thing about Google's Pixel Buds is their case

 Hey, Bud

 The Pixel Buds have a few design traits that help distinguish them from a crowded field of competitors.
-Shaped like Menthos candies, they're available in color options that match the Pixel 2 ($649.99 at Best Buy) and Pixel 2 XL ($849.99 at Verizon Wireless) phones, and have an open design that doesn't keep out noise (you don't jam the buds into your ears).
+Shaped like Menthos candies, they're available in color options that match the Pixel 2 and Pixel 2 XL phones, and have an open design that doesn't keep out noise (you don't jam the buds into your ears).
 The adjustable loop at the top acts as a kind of fin to help keep the buds securely in place.

 On the right earbud there's a touchpad that allows you to pause or play music, adjust the volume and answer calls.
 With a touch of that surface you can also access Google Assistant -- it comes up really quickly -- and issue voice commands to play music, send a text or get walking directions.
 Double-tapping on the right earbud after hearing a notification alert tells Google Assistant to read the new message to you.